Chooz Nuclear Power Plant

 The Chooz Nuclear Power Station (Centrale nucléaire de Chooz) lies in the municipality of Chooz in the Ardennes department, France, on the Meuse River in a panhandle protruding into Belgium, between the French city of Charleville-Mézières and the Belgian municipality of Dinant, near the comune of Givet.

 Three nuclear reactors have been built on the site, Chooz A, Chooz B1 and Chooz B2.
-Chooz A was permanently shutdown in 1991 and is still undergoing the decommissioning process since 2007.
+Chooz A was permanently shutdown in 1991 and has been undergoing the decommissioning process since 2007.

 As of 2022, the plant employed around 1200 operators.

 The Chooz reactors were a source of neutrinos for the Chooz neutrino oscillation experiment; a new experiment, Double Chooz, was also operating nearby.

 Chooz A

 Chooz A was an early pressurized water reactor (PWR) design by Westinghouse, built and operated by French (EDF) and Belgian (SENA) grid operators.
 It was shut down in 1991 after an operational life of 22 years.
 The containment building of this unit was underground.

 Decommissioning was authorised in 2007.
 After preliminary work, decommissioning of the reactor pressure vessel began in 2016.
 As of 2022, vessel’s internal equipment was being dismantled under water.